AIOS Command - Ticket Stream

 10,000 Identical Questions.
 Zero Pattern Recognition.

 Your support tickets contain operational intelligence that nobody reads.
 Every repeat enquiry is a process failure.
 Every routing delay is a capacity drain.
-Every escalation is a warning sign.
-Right now, those patterns sit buried in a queue.
+Command's insight team reads every one.
+Not a sample.
+Every ticket, every thread, every pattern.

 1,847 scanned